 Upper Wakulla River and Wakulla Springs Basin

 The Wakulla River watershed and Wakulla Springs springshed are located within portions of southern Georgia, and Gadsden, Jefferson, Leon, and Wakulla Counties in Florida.
-The focus for the Upper Wakulla River and Wakulla Springs Basin Management Action Plan (BMAP) is on the portion of the springshed located in Florida (see Figure ES-1).
+The focus for the Upper Wakulla River and Wakulla Springs Basin Management Action Plan (BMAP) is on the portion of the springshed located in Florida, which is referred to as the BMAP basin (see Figure ES-1).
 The BMAP basin encompasses an area of approximately 848,445 acres or 1,325 square miles.

 Wakulla Springs is the primary source of water to the Wakulla River.
-Within the Wakulla River watershed, the Cody Scarp generally separates the semi-confined geologic features to the north (soils characterized with lower potential for ground water impacts) and areas of unconfined geologic features to the south (highly permeable karst areas with a high potential for ground water impacts).
-The Wakulla River is about nine miles long, starting near Camp Indian Springs and joining the St. Marks River near Fort San Marcos.
+Within the Upper Wakulla River and Wakulla Springs Basin, the Cody Scarp generally separates the semi-confined geologic features to the north (soils characterized with lower potential for ground water impacts) and areas of unconfined geologic features to the south (highly permeable karst areas with a high potential for ground water impacts).
+The Wakulla River is about nine miles long, starting near Camp Indian Springs and joining the St. Marks River near Fort San Marcos de Apalache.
 However, the BMAP extent of the Upper Wakulla River ends at the Highway 98 bridge.
 Major centers of population within the basin include the City of Tallahassee, Woodville, and Crawfordville (Department 2012a).
-As reported by Kincaid (2010), the efforts of numerous underwater cave explorers and scientists have identified a complex system of ground water conduits that interconnect many of the sinking streams in the watershed, as well as the City of Tallahassee Southeast Spray Field (SESF) to the Wakulla River and Wakulla Springs.
+As reported by Kincaid (2010), the efforts of numerous underwater cave explorers and scientists have identified a complex system of ground water conduits that interconnect many of the sinking streams in the basin, as well as the City of Tallahassee Southeast Spray Field (SESF) to the Wakulla River and Wakulla Springs.

-Within the Upper Wakulla River and Wakulla Springs Basin, two Priority Focus Areas (PFAs) were identified to focus management strategies for the first BMAP iteration (see Figure ES-1).
+Within the Upper Wakulla River and Wakulla Springs Basin, two Priority Focus Areas (PFAs) were identified to focus management strategies for the first BMAP iteration.
 These PFAs represent the areas in the basin where the aquifer is most vulnerable to inputs and where there are the most connections between the ground water and Wakulla Springs.